 - b) Great Bay Total Nitrogen General Permit (GBTNGP) (Village District Purview) -Background: The GBTNGP was issued for 13 eligible wastewater treatment facilities that discharge treated wastewater containing nitrogen within the Great Bay watershed in NH.
 It was issued on November 24, 2020 and became effective February 1, 2021.
 The permit establishes total nitrogen effluent limitations, monitoring requirements, reporting requirements and standard conditions for the 13 WWTFs.
 The discharge of all pollutants other than nitrogen from these WWTFs will continue to be authorized by each WWTS's respective individual NPDES permit.
 Rather than address this permitting task on a permit-by-permit basis, EPA instead fashioned a general permit designed to comprehensively regulate nitrogen loading from 13 WWTFs in NH on a gross, watershed-wide scale, incorporating an innovative and adaptive approach to achieving water quality standards in the Great Bay estuary through a combination of mandatory load limits at the WWTFs and voluntary nonpoint source nitrogen reductions.
 Update: Josh confirmed with Paula that he is okay with the calculations Peter came up with of using the rolling average to make sure we meet the 16 lbs. per day nitrogen levels.
 He said it is important to have accurate flow data.
 The data will come from the SCADA system so the data cannot be manipulated in any way.
 Josh hasn't done his first report to NH DES yet.
 In Process. - c) Stormwater Asset Management MS4 (Town's Purview) Background: Stormwater Asset Management ties into the NH Small MS4 General Permit; both under the town's purview.
 Ray is the liaison as District Commissioner.
 Update: Request for Proposals for stormwater project should be going out soon from the Town.

 4. Water Projects

-a) The Water project for PFAS treatment of water we will have to budget for in 2024.
-Paula gave us a copy of the application for our file.
+a) The Water project for PFAS treatment of water will have to be budgeted in 2024.

 5. Wastewater Projects